MicrosoftDocs/visualstudio-docs/docs/install/automated-installation-with-response-file.md

 ## Response file contents

-The response file encapsulates command line parameters that would be used by the Visual Studio installer, and it follows these general rules:
+The response file encapsulates command line parameters used by the Visual Studio Installer, and it follows these general rules:
  - If a command-line parameter takes no arguments (for example, `--quiet`, `--passive`, `includeRecommended`, `removeOos`, `useLatestInstaller`, `allowUnsignedExtensions`, etc.), the value in the response file should be true/false.
  - If the parameter takes an argument (for example, `--installPath <dir>`, `--config <*.vsconfig file>`), then the value in the response file should be a string.
  - If the parameter takes an argument and can appear on the command-line more than once (for example, `--add <id>`), the value in the response file should be an array of strings.